This page is updated regularly. Please check back again soon.

 New EBSC Hotline!

 Do you have questions about resources available to immigrants during the COVID-19 crisis?
 Call EBSC’s hotline to talk to experienced paralegals and attorneys who can offer immigration-informed resources & information to help you through this crisis.
+You may also reach us through text.

 Hours: Mon-Wed & Fri from 10am-12pm